 Step 1: Initial installation and deployment

-Identify a Dynamics 365 server where you want to deploy Unified Service Desk and a development computer that will be used for deploying Unified Service Desk packages and then connecting to the packages by using the Unified Service Desk client.
+Identify a Customer Engagement server where you want to deploy Unified Service Desk and a development computer that will be used for deploying Unified Service Desk packages and then connecting to the packages by using the Unified Service Desk client.

 Install the Unified Service Desk client on the development computer.
 More information: Install the Unified Service Desk Client

-Deploy Unified Service Desk packages to the Dynamics 365 instance.
-More information: Deploy Unified Service Desk packages to Dynamics 365 Server using Package Deployer
+Deploy Unified Service Desk packages to the Customer Engagement instance.
+More information: Deploy Unified Service Desk packages to Dynamics 365 for Customer Engagement server using Package Deployer

-Run the Unified Service Desk client, and connect to the Dynamics 365 instance where you deployed the packages to verify that everything is working correctly.
-More information: Connect to Dynamics 365 instance using the Unified Service Desk client
+Run the Unified Service Desk client, and connect to the Customer Engagement instance where you deployed the packages to verify that everything is working correctly.
+More information: Connect to Dynamics 365 for Customer Engagement apps instance using the Unified Service Desk client

 Set up additional development computers